juhana/hugo-by-example/_pages/characters/Scripts.md

 <details>
 <summary>Click for answer</summary>

-Looking at `FindScript`, we see that it checks to see if there are scripts associated with an object.
+Looking at FindScript, we see
+that it checks to see if there are scripts associated with an object.
 If there are none, it returns the number equal to the constant MAX_SCRIPTS.
-We can use this to check to see if there are any scripts associated with the `speaking` global variable.
+We can use this to check to see if there are any scripts associated with the speaking global variable.

 Then it's a simple case of [main](routines/main/) routine maneuvering: